Forgotten/EIT/README.md

 ## Requirements:

--numpy
+-numpy (with MKL backend)

 -scipy

-(to add more here)
+-numba

+-pypardiso

-For some of the examples we will use the h5py library to extract the data (already contained in the tests folder)
+For some of the examples the scipy.io library to extract the data (already contained in the tests folder)

 ## Installation